 Low beams are more effective in the rain and fog.
 The light from high-beam headlights bounces off water and reflects back at you, further impairing your visibility.
 Remember also to periodically check your headlights.
-A clouded or yellowed appearance can reduce the amount of lighting produced by nearly 80 percent.
+A clouded or yellowed appearance can reduce the amount of lighting produced by nearly 80%.
 When was the last time you checked your headlights?
-Studies show that driving with your cars headlights on all the time can reduce fatal frontal crashes by ten percent.
+Studies show that driving with your cars headlights on all the time can reduce fatal frontal crashes by 10%.

 In most cases, hazards should only be used during an emergency, such as if your car has broken down or you have to pull over to the side of the road.
 This helps warn other drivers of a temporary hazard.
 Using your hazard lights while driving on the other hand, can distract or confuse others on the road.
 Many states prohibit the use of hazards while driving.
 If you truly feel conditions warrant the need for hazard lights, consider stopping and waiting out the weather, as the low visibility may make driving too dangerous.